poseidon/typhoon/docs/cl/digital-ocean.md

 # Digital Ocean

-In this tutorial, we'll create a Kubernetes v1.17.3 cluster on DigitalOcean with Container Linux.
+In this tutorial, we'll create a Kubernetes v1.17.3 cluster on DigitalOcean with CoreOS Container Linux or Flatcar Linux.

 We'll declare a Kubernetes cluster using the Typhoon Terraform module.
 Then apply the changes to create controller droplets, worker droplets, DNS records, tags, and TLS assets.